tundish/turberfield-dialogue/turberfield/dialogue/doc/battle.rst

         description="Cartoon battle demo",
         metadata=None,
         paths=["combat.rst"],
-        interludes=repeat(None)
+        interludes=None
     )

 This file performs five tasks:

     Lines 1 - 5
-        Import what we need from Python and Turberfield.
+        Import what we need from Turberfield.
     Lines 8 - 12
         Define some types which are necessary for the scene.
     Lines 14 - 18